timklge/karoo-routegraph/README.md

 [![GitHub License](https://img.shields.io/github/license/timklge/karoo-routegraph)](https://github.com/timklge/karoo-routegraph/blob/master/LICENSE)

 This extension for Karoo devices adds a graphical data field showing the elevation profile of the current route, including route-specific POIs that you have set up, global POIs and climbs.
+It also provides a minimap datafield and a button to navigate to POIs along the route (e. g. upcoming gas stations for refueling).
+It's meant to be used as a companion app on long rides where you want to have a quick overview of the route that includes upcoming checkpoints, climbs and refueling opportunities so that you can pace yourself accordingly.

 Please note that currently, this app requires an active internet connection to fetch elevation data, which is downloaded from [valhalla1.openstreetmap.de](https://valhalla1.openstreetmap.de).
 This is a public API